Piatt County Personal Injury Lawyers

 Our service-oriented team has recovered more than $100 million for our clients in the last decade alone.
-We will outline all of your legal rights and options in a free, initial consultation in our Champaign office.
+We will outline all your legal rights and options in a free, initial consultation in our Champaign office or a location convenient to you.
 Call us at (815) 929-9292 or contact us online to set up an appointment to discuss your case.

 Injury Cases We Handle

 Spiros Law, P.C. represents clients in a wide range of personal injury matters.
 Some of the most common kinds of cases our team handles include, but are not limited to:

 - Medical malpractice— According to the 2018 Medical Malpractice Payout Analysis from Diederich Healthcare, Illinois had a total medical malpractice payout of $300,790,050 in 2017, an 11.49 percent increase from 2016.

 - Car accidents— The Illinois Department of Transportation (IDOT)reported that in 2017 there were 311,679 crashes involving motor vehicles in Illinois.

 - Defective drugs & devices— Patients can suffer many different kinds of injuries when they are prescribed defective drugs or have medical procedures performed with defective devices.

 - Trucking accidents— According to IDOT, truck-tractors with semi-trailers were involved in 11,732 accidents, other single unit trucks were involved in 7,701 crashes, and farm tractors or equipment were involved in 440 accidents.